eZanmoto/dock/README.md

 ### Building

-The project can be built locally using `cargo build`, or can be built using Docker by running the following:
+The project can be built locally using `cargo build --locked`, or can be built using Docker by running the following:

-    bash scripts/with_build_env.sh cargo build
+    bash scripts/with_build_env.sh cargo build --locked

 ### Testing